-The aptly name Headquarters will see Mangan's head office and warehouse, at separate locations for the past four years, under the one roof in Sydney.
+His latest venture is Headquarters, a warehouse unlike any other in Australia.
+It will bring Mangan's head office and warehouse, at separate locations for the past four years, under the one roof in Sydney.
 "It's a big open space, a versatile space, and having everything under the one roof cuts down on overheads," he says.

 Headquarters will also house Mojo Wine Bar, a casual wine and tapas bar, and the Test Kitchen, which will be used to develop new dishes and train kitchen and service staff.

-Mangan speaks with relief when he talks of Headquarters opening in mid-May.
+Mangan speaks with relief when he talks of the opening in mid-May.
 "We've been working on it since September last year and I can't wait for it to open," he says.

 Mangan started his career in Melbourne's Two Faces restaurant after dropping out of school at 15.
 He worked as a chef until 35 when he resolved to branch out.

 "I decided I didn't want to be chained to the kitchen," he says.
 "Since then I've had a lot of luck, been in the right place at the right time."

 Now 42, Mangan says he learnt that chefs have to be multi-dimensional.
 "Margins in restaurants aren't what they used to be," he says.
 "It's a tough business.
 Chefs need more outlets, more streams of income."

 And Mangan has plenty of streams.
 There are the four best-selling cookbooks, corporate catering, the speaking circuit, his signature range of gourmet products, a weekly spot on Nine's Today show and, just recently, baby food.